TACC/coe-332-sp23/docs/unit01/linux_essentials.rst

 --------------------

 * `Practice Linux commands safely in a web-based emulator <https://bellard.org/jslinux/vm.html?url=alpine-x86.cfg&mem=192>`_
-* `This is a good summary of the important commands you need to know <https://linuxjourney.com/lesson/the-shell>`_
 * `Practice VIM in a web browser <http://openvim.com/>`_
 * Practice VIM on the command line by typing ``vimtutor``